pingcap/docs-tidb-operator/en/benchmark-sysbench.md

 ### Performance comparison between single AZ and multiple AZs

-The network latency on communication across multiple AZs in GCP is slightly higher than that within the same zone.
+The network latency on communication across multiple AZs in Google Cloud is slightly higher than that within the same zone.
 In this test, machines of the same configuration are used in different deployment plans under the same standard.
 The purpose is to learn how the latency across multiple AZs might affect the performance of TiDB.

 Single AZ: